 Another difference is the domino effect.
 Millions of Africans are moving north in hopes of making their way into Europe.
 The nations of the Maghreb are being paid to block their path, but how long that lasts is anyone’s guess.
 It’s one thing to block people carrying their belongings.
 It is another to block people carrying a deadly virus.
 It’s not the zombie apocalypse that causes the mayhem; it is the fear of the zombie apocalypse.

 Interestingly, no one bothers to ask why Ebola is an African problem.
 The reason for that is the answers don’t fit into the narrative.
 Everywhere on earth, except Africa, humans are an invasive species.
 There are a lot of things different about Africans beyond skin color.
-They evolved alongside their environment and all the critters in it.
+They evolved alongside their environment.
 Everyone else evolved outside their environment, for the most part.
 But, we are not allowed to think of these things so it is best not to ask.

 What are the chances of the disease reaching the West?
 Unless we take up bat hunting, there’s little to no chance.